IN THE NEWS

 November 4, 2020 – In Hillsborough County, more than $2.5 million was paid to clear court fines and fees for nearly 2,000 people with felony convictions.

 November 3, 2020 – This is the first presidential election since Florida restored voting rights to people with felony convictions.
-It took months of battling in the legislature and courts for ex-felons to be handed ballots.
+It took months of battling in the legislature and courts for ex-felons (returning citizens) to be handed ballots.

 November 3, 2020 – Local labor organizer Charlie Delgado returned to an apartment complex in “the slums of Miami” looking for a voter named Robert.
 He had an important message to deliver: Robert’s fines related to a past felony conviction had been paid off, and, unbeknownst to him, Robert could vote in this year’s election.